-- The implementation of a robust graduated response will be a good opportunity to include more children/young people in mainstream schools as well as a robust approach to placement. - We will map education, health, and care provision across the Local Area, identifying and addressing gaps in relation to meeting needs of children and young people with SEND, through an improved graduated approach, and clearly communicate this.
+• The implementation of a robust graduated response will be a good opportunity to include more children/young people in mainstream schools as well as a robust approach to placement.

+• We will map education, health, and care provision across the Local Area, identifying and addressing gaps in relation to meeting needs of children and young people with SEND, through an improved rea of Weakness 10 The lack of strategic direction in the support for children and oung people to prepare them effectively for adulthood.